Penalty kick (association football): Introduction of the penalty kick

-The world's first penalty kick was awarded to Airdrieonians in 1891 at Broomfield Park, and the first penalty kick in the Football League was awarded to Wolverhampton Wanderers in their match against Accrington at Molineux Stadium on 14 September 1891.
+The world's first penalty kick was awarded just 5 days after the change had been approved and introduced to the rules of the game by the Scottish Football Association.
+It was awarded to Airdrieonians against Royal Albert in the final of the Airdrie Charity Cup on 6 June 1891 at Airdrieonians' then home ground of Mavisbank Park 15 minutes into the match, with the eventual spot-kick being buried past the Albert keeper.
+The first penalty kick in the Football League was awarded to Wolverhampton Wanderers in their match against Accrington at Molineux Stadium on 14 September 1891.
 The penalty was taken and scored by Billy Heath as Wolves went on to win the game 5–0.

 Subsequent developments

 In 1892, the player taking the penalty-kick was forbidden to kick the ball again before the ball had touched another player.
 A provision was also added that "[i]f necessary, time of play shall be extended to admit of the penalty kick being taken".

 In 1896, the ball was required to be kicked forward, and the requirement for an appeal was removed.

 In 1902, the penalty area was introduced with its current dimensions (a rectangle extending 18 yd from the goal-posts).
 The penalty spot was also introduced, 12 yd from the goal.
 All other players were required to be outside the penalty area.

-In 1905, the goal-keeper was required to remain on the goal-line.
+In 1905, the goalkeeper was required to remain on the goal-line.

 In 1923, all other players were required to be at least 9.15 m from the penalty-spot (in addition to being outside the penalty-area).
 This change was made in order to stop defenders from lining up on the edge of the penalty area to impede the player taking the kick.

 In 1930, a footnote was appended to the laws, stating that "the goal-keeper must not move his feet until the penalty kick has been taken".

 In 1937, an arc (colloquially known as the "D") was added to the pitch markings, to assist in the enforcement of the 9.15 m restriction.
-The goal-keeper was required to stand between the goal-posts.
+The goalkeeper was required to stand between the goal-posts.

 In 1939, it was specified that the ball must travel the distance of its circumference before being in play.
 In 1997, this requirement was eliminated: the ball became in play as soon as it was kicked and moved forward.
 In 2016, it was specified that the ball must "clearly" move.

 In 1995, all other players were required to remain behind the penalty spot.
 The Scottish Football Association claimed that this new provision would "eliminate various problems which have arisen regarding the position of players who stand in front of the penalty-mark at the taking of a penalty-kick as is presently permitted".